drhelius/grpc-demo/README.md

 All four microservices are written in go using gRPC as the main communication framework.
 Additionally, an HTTP (REST) listener is also provided for each of them.

+The relationships between the services look like this:

 Three deployment methods are provided for demonstration purposes:

 - Helm Chart